AllLiver/ytDownloader/README.md

 - Finally, hit download and it will get to work
 # Downloading
 If you are on Windows, go to the latest release and download the .exe from releases\
-If you are on Mac or Linux download the latest .py from releases and then run these commands in some sort of command prompt:
+If you are on Mac download the latest .py from releases and then run these commands in some sort of command prompt:
 ```
 pip install pytube pysimplegui
 ```
 After that, run the .py file with an IDE or some other way to run .py's\
-From my limited testing the .exe should be able to run on linux with wine installed\
+Linux users may follow the instructions for Mac, but from my limited testing using wine to run the .exe works great too.
 Also, Mac and Linux users can build their own binary from source, instructions below
 # How to build binary from source
 If you would like to build your own binary (for the OS you are on) from source you need to